GUARD: A Safe Reinforcement Learning Benchmark: GUARD Safe RL Library

 \subsection{Overall Implementation}

-GUARD contains the latest methods that can achieve safe RL: (i) end-to-end safe RL algorithms including CPO~\citep{achiam2017cpo}, TRPO-Lagrangian~\citep{bohez2019value}, TRPO-FAC~\citep{ma2021feasible}, TRPO-IPO~\citep{liu2020ipo}, and PCPO~\citep{yang2020projection}; and (ii) hierarchical safe RL algorithms including TRPO-SL (TRPO-Safety Layer)~\citep{dalal2018safe} and TRPO-USL (TRPO-Unrolling Safety Layer)~\citep{zhang2022saferl}.
+As a highly self contained safe RL benchmark, GUARD contains the latest methods that can achieve on-policy safe RL: (i) end-to-end safe RL algorithms including CPO~\citep{achiam2017cpo}, TRPO-Lagrangian~\citep{bohez2019value}, TRPO-FAC~\citep{ma2021feasible}, TRPO-IPO~\citep{liu2020ipo}, and PCPO~\citep{yang2020projection}; (ii) hierarchical safe RL algorithms including TRPO-SL (TRPO-Safety Layer)~\citep{dalal2018safe} and TRPO-USL (TRPO-Unrolling Safety Layer)~\citep{zhang2022saferl}.
 We also include TRPO~\citep{schulman2015trust} as an unconstrained RL baseline.
 Note that GUARD only considers model-free approaches which rely less on assumptions than model-based ones.
 We highlight the benefits of our algorithm implementations in GUARD:

-\begin{itemize} \item GUARD comprehensively covers a \textbf{wide range of algorithms} that enforce safety in both hierarchical and end-to-end structures.
+\begin{itemize} \item GUARD comprehensively covers a \textbf{wide range of on-policy algorithms} that enforce safety in both hierarchical and end-to-end structures.
 Hierarchical methods maintain a separate safety layer, while end-to-end methods solve the constrained learning problem as a whole.

 \item GUARD provides a \textbf{fair comparison among safety components} by equipping every algorithm with the same reward-oriented RL backbone (i.e., TRPO \citep{schulman2015trust}), implementation (i.e., MLP policies with [64, 64] hidden layers and tanh activation), and training procedures.
 Hence, all algorithms inherit the performance guarantee of TRPO.